perborgen/IntroToReact/exercises/02_ajax/notes.md

-# Ajax app
+# iTunes Search App

 This exercise will teach you how to use AJAX with React, so that you'll be able to send requests to API's in your React apps.
 You'll also be introduced to *refs*, *findDOMNode*, *getDefaultProps* and *propTypes*.

-You'll be creating an app using the iTunes Search API, where the users can search for various products on iTunes.
+You'll be creating an app using the iTunes Search API, in which users can search for various products on iTunes.

 The search area should include both an input field and a select option.
 The former is get the search query from the user, the latter for specifying the iTunes section (film, music, apps, podcasts etc).